-๐ต๐ผ Palau visa for United Kingdom citizens
+๐ต๐ผ Palau visa for British citizens

 United Kingdom passport holders can enter Palau visa-free for up to 30 days.
 No application, no fee, just a passport valid for at least six months.